use-ink/awesome-ink/README.md

 - [hashes](https://github.com/RustCrypto/hashes): Collection of cryptographic hash functions written in pure Rust. (`no_std` needs to be enabled).
 - [data-encoding](https://github.com/ia0/data-encoding): Efficient and customizable data-encoding functions in Rust. (`no_std` needs to be enabled).
 - [`useInkathon`](https://github.com/scio-labs/use-inkathon) - Typesafe React Hooks library abstracting functionality by polkadot.js for working with Substrate-based networks and ink! smart contracts maintained by [Scio Labs](https://scio.xyz).
+- [`useink`](https://use.ink/frontend/overview) - An ergonomic typesafe React Hooks library for ink! contracts and Substrate chains.
+Supports multi-chain.
+Maintained by [The ink! team](https://use.ink)

 ## 🏦 DeFi